Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 What is genetic counseling?

 Genetic counseling is when a trained health professional talks with you about your family health history and helps you decide if genetic testing makes sense for you.
+Counseling can also help you understand your results if you decide to get tested.

 What is genetic testing?